featurist/hyperdom/readme.md

 npm install
 ```

+In HTML script tag use the browserify-built `plastiq.js`.
+After modifications run `npm install` to rerun browserify.

 ## Automated Testing

 Plastiq is almost 100% tested with karma and mocha.
 If you're planning to submit a pull request, we kindly ask that you write a test that demonstrates that it works.
 Without tests, we can't guarantee that your feature will continue to work as we refactor the codebase.

 Tests can be found in [test/browser/plastiqSpec.js](https://github.com/featurist/plastiq/blob/master/test/browser/plastiqSpec.js).

 You can run karma by running `karma start`, it will watch your files and rerun the tests every time they change.
+You need npm packages: karma, mocha, karma-mocha.
+To run the tests manually run `./node_modules/karma/bin/karma run karma.conf.js`.

 Server-side tests can be found in [test/server](https://github.com/featurist/plastiq/tree/master/test/server).
 You can use `mocha test/server` to run these.